 The main taxes in Indonesia, among many others, you need to adhere to:

 Corporate tax is also known as company tax.
 It is a type of tax imposed on legal entities doing business in Indonesia.
 The general rate for corporate tax is 25% (becoming 22% in 2020).

 This is a tax withheld from salaries of the employees and paid directly to the Indonesian tax authorities.

 VAT is a consumption tax levied on goods and services at every point of sale.
 The VAT rate for most goods and services in Indonesia is 10%.

 Foreigners can open a personal bank or a corporate bank account in Indonesia.
 A foreign individual bank account requires proof of residency such as KITAS/ITAS or KITAP/ITAP.

 To open a corporate bank account, you will need the following:

 Investors worldwide favor the company incorporation in Indonesia due to its established business environment, improving legal and taxation systems, low costs, well-equipped infrastructure, and high-quality professionals.

 Indonesia offers unlimited business opportunities and tens of thousands of international businesses have benefited from starting a business in Indonesia.
 Cekindo can offer expert services to help your business thrive.
 Join the countless other entrepreneurs who have launched their businesses with Cekindo.

-Should you have any enquiries about company incorporation in Indonesia, please complete the form below and we will get back to you soon.
+Should you have any enquiries about company incorporation or business setup in Indonesia, please complete the form below and we will get back to you soon.